 Community colleges mostly serve commuters.
 As a result, you’re less likely to find options for prepaid meal plans.
 Some community colleges like The Mount do include cafeterias on campus, so you can stop to eat if you’re hungry while you’re on campus.
 You’ll simply use cash or a card to pay for your food rather than a prepaid meal plan.

 Similarly, community colleges typically lack on-campus housing.
-Community college students tend to live nearby and commute from home, and those who live elsewhere may need to find other accommodations, such as an apartment in the area.
+Community college students tend to live within commuting distance, and those who live elsewhere may need to find other accommodations, such as an apartment in the area.

 3. Focus on Basic Education

 The focus of community colleges is on delivering basic education, career certificates and associate degrees.
 If you want to enter a career that requires a bachelor’s degree, you’ll still attend a four-year university after you complete your program at the community college.
 A community college is an excellent option for completing the basics necessary for many four-year degree programs.